When considering submitting an article, the Editors have provided the following criteria to assist authors with preparing their submissions:

 Acknowledgements – Collate acknowledgements in a separate section at the end of the article before the references and do not, therefore, include them on the title page, as a footnote to the title or otherwise.
 List here those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.).
 It is also advisable to include information of cases wherein prior versions (or small sections) of the article is presented during a conference or have been included in a proceeding.
 Lastly, a note on the Institutional Review Board (IRB) approval is helpful for studies that falls under the human subject protection.

 Reference Style – All manuscripts should be formatted using the American Psychological Association (APA) citation style, which is used primarily in the social sciences.
+Note APA version 6th or 7th is fine as long as the same version is used all throughout the paper.
 For additional examples, consult the most recent edition of the Publication Manual of the American Psychological Association.

 Tables and Figures – Tables condense and present complex statistical and numerical data.
 Tables should not be used if the information can be presented clearly in narrative form or by using simple lists.